 We are now looking for action.

-Families for Reform of CAMHS is calling on the Government and the HSE to address the broken system in place urgently and as a matter of priority.
+Families for Reform of CAMHS is calling for urgent reform as a matter of priority.

-We are calling for the Government to commit to the implementation of the Mental Health Commission's 49 recommendations (published last year) and of the recommendations recently published by the Oireachtas Committee for Children, Disability, Equality, Inclusion and Youth.
+We are calling for a commitment to the implementation of the Mental Health Commission's 49 recommendations and of the recommendations from the Oireachtas Committee for Children, Disability, Equality, Inclusion and Youth

 Create Your Own Website With Webador